datadesk/homeless-sleeping-restrictions/README.md

-# The effect of proposed homeless sleeping restrictions in Los Angeles
+# The effect of proposed restrictions on where homeless people can sleep in Los Angeles

 **By [Matt Stiles](https://twitter.com/stiles) and [Ryan Menezes](https://twitter.com/ryanvmenezes)**